mitchmac/ServerlessWP/readme.md

 ### 2. Setup a database.
 **Vercel Blob or S3 are recommended because it's the quickest to get running and the least to maintain: nothing to provision, nothing running 24/7, and on Vercel no credentials to copy at all.** MySQL is equally supported and stays the better choice for the sites called out above — see [MySQL](#mysql-database-option).

-If you used the Vercel button above, you're already done: the Blob store it created is your database.
+If you used the Vercel button above, you're already done: its private Blob store holds the database and its public Blob store persists files written through the stream wrapper.
 Skip to step 3.

 Otherwise, pick your database below — [SQLite + object storage](#sqlite--object-storage) or [MySQL](#mysql-database-option) — then come back for uploads.

 Whichever you choose, you set it up with environment variables.
 See [here for Vercel](https://vercel.com/docs/concepts/projects/environment-variables) and [here for Netlify](https://docs.netlify.com/environment-variables/overview/) for how to manage them. **Remember to redeploy** your project if you change environment variables after the initial deploy.

 ### 3. File and media uploads with S3 (optional, can be done later)
+The Vercel button already persists uploads in its public Blob store through the included stream wrapper, so no S3 setup is needed for that deployment path.

 File and media uploads can be enabled using the included WP Offload Media Lite for Amazon S3 plugin.
 S3 setup details can be found [here](https://deliciousbrains.com/wp-offload-media/doc/amazon-s3-quick-start-guide/).
 The wp-config.php file is setup to use the following environment variables for use by the plugin:
 - S3_KEY_ID
 - S3_ACCESS_KEY